Astro for Fast Website Development

 [00:12:21]

-We've got pages blog.CSS in here.
+We've got pages-blog.CSS in here.
 And I'm just going to drop this in and save it, and get back out here, head over to the blog, and there we go.
 So that's a Content Collection in action, right, and I think again this is one of the really powerful things about this approach is that, we have the ability here to very quickly stand up something like a blog and if it's I mean granted.

 [00:12:53]

-This makes the assumption that everybody who's gonna work on the blog is comfortable with Markdown and pushing things to get.
+This makes the assumption that everybody who's gonna work on the blog is comfortable with Markdown and pushing things to git.
 So a markdown based blog comes with a heavy set of caveats for who can actually use and maintain it.
-But if you're a team of devs, and you're trying to set up a blog and you want that to work, or you've got a team that's very good savvy that maybe aren't devs but are very comfortable with working in Markdown.
+But if you're a team of devs, and you're trying to set up a blog and you want that to work, or you've got a team that's very git savvy that maybe aren't devs but are very comfortable with working in Markdown.

 [00:13:16]